AN AGE-OLD LANDMARK

 GRANTED RELIGIOUS TOLERENCE TO ALL CHRISTIANS WITHIN HIS EMPIRE

 CONSTANTINE THE GREAT became Roman Emperor in the year 306.
-In 313 he granted religious tolerance to all Christians within the Roman Empire. this came in the form of the Edict of Milan.
+In 313, he granted religious tolerance for all Christians within the Roman Empire in the form of the Edict of Milan.
 This marked the beginning of Christianity becoming the empire’s dominant religion.
-The relentless religious efforts, after adopting the faith, and the edict of Milan led to both CONSTANTINE THE GREAT and his mother HELENA honoured as Christian saints.Â
+His relentless religious efforts, after adopting Christianity and the edict of Milan, led to both CONSTANTINE THE GREAT and his mother HELENA being honoured as Christian saints.

 A FRAGMENT OF THE HOLY CROSS